Fetty Wap: Personal life

-In early 2018, model Alexis Skyy named Fetty Wap as the father of her daughter Alaiya.
-In 2019, Fetty Wap publicly stated that he is not Alaiya's biological father, but is still a father figure to her.
-In December 2020, Brandon Medford was revealed to be Alaiya's biological father.
-Their sex tape was leaked in January 2017.
+Fetty Wap and model Alexis Skyy's sex tape was leaked in January 2017.
+In early 2018, Skyy named Fetty Wap as the father of her daughter.
+In 2019, Wap publicly stated that he is not Alaiya's biological father, but is still a father figure to her, and his non-paternity was confirmed in December 2020.

 Fetty Wap appeared on the third season on VH1's Love & Hip Hop: Hollywood, which documented his strained relationship with Masika.
-He also appeared on the ninth season of Love & Hip Hop: New York which documented his strained relationship with Alexis Skyy.
+He also appeared on the ninth season of Love & Hip Hop: New York which documented his strained relationship with Skyy.

-In September 2019, Fetty Wap privately married model Leandra K. Gonzalez.
-A year later, Fetty Wap officially divorced from Gonzalez.
+In September 2019, Fetty Wap married model Leandra K. Gonzalez; they divorced after a year.

-In July 2021, Fetty Wap's daughter, Lauren, died at the age of four.
-TMZ reported that her death certificate stated she had died of complications of a congenital heart arrhythmia, although her mother Turquoise Miami said on Instagram in August 2021 that Lauren's cause of death had not yet been fully determined.
+In July 2021, one of Fetty Wap's daughters died at the age of four.
+TMZ reported that her death certificate stated she had died of complications of a congenital heart arrhythmia, although her mother said on Instagram in August 2021 that the cause of death had not yet been fully determined.

-In September 2022, Fetty Wap's most recent divorced partner Lezhae Zeona appeared on the Fresh and Fit podcast only to be kicked out for disrespecting the hosts and getting upset when challenged about her new marriage.